amal-Stu/EmojiWave/README.md

-# EmojiWave: Transforming Hand Gestures into Emojis
+# ✋ EmojiWave: Transforming Hand Gestures into Emojis

 ## 📋 Project Overview

 **EmojiWave** is a web application that uses computer vision to detect hand gestures in real-time.
 It then translates these gestures into corresponding emojis using a custom-trained Convolutional Neural Network (CNN).
 The app leverages **Streamlit** for an interactive user experience, enabling users to either upload an image or use their webcam for real-time gesture recognition.

+## 🎬Live Demo
+ Experience EmojiWave in Action: (https://emojiwaveapp.streamlit.app/)

 ## 🚀 Key Features
 - **Real-time emoji feedback:** Detects hand gestures via webcam or uploaded images and displays corresponding emojis.
 - **Interactive experience:** Fun and personal interaction without the need for touch or voice inputs.
 - **Portable deployment:** Easily deployed via Docker for seamless use across different environments.
-- **Live Demo:** Try EmojiWave in here (https://emojiwaveapp.streamlit.app/)

 ## 🔧 Tech Stack
 - **Python**